 Most lists of winter camping tips agree on one thing – layer up.
-It doesn’t necessarily mean you need to wear 257 T-shirts all at once, which is the Guinness World Record, if you must know.
+It doesn’t necessarily mean you need to wear 257 T-shirts all at once, which is the Guinness World Record if you must know.

-It’s often recommended to bring warm clothes whenever you go backpacking or camping even if its summer.
+It’s often recommended to bring warm clothes whenever you go backpacking or camping even if it’s summer.
 That’s because it may get too cold at night.
 You need the right kind of clothes for your winter camping.
 Choose the ones that trap body heat.
 Pack extra clothes, socks, beanies, gloves, balaclava, and thermal underwear.
 Winter camping is one occasion in which it’s perfectly fine to have excess baggage.
 Also, avoid cotton clothes.

-You need to avoid two things with regards to staying dry.
+You need to avoid two things with regard to staying dry.
 First, avoid getting soaked in water.
 If it rains or you foolishly jumped into a river or any body of water, dry yourself up immediately.
 Get out of your wet clothes and wear warm ones.

 You should also avoid getting soaked in your sweat.
 Don’t push yourself too hard when it comes to physical activities as you may sweat too much.
 Takes things slow.
 If you work out a sweat, change into dry clothes as soon as possible.

 Wear the appropriate footwear.
 Some shoes will leave your feet wet from all the snow.
 Use waterproof footwear such as boots, gaiters, and snowshoes.
 You can also apply waterproofing to your hiking boots.